ibm-cloud-docs/assistant/api-dialog-responses.md

 ### Suggestion
 {: #api-dialog-responses-suggestion}

-This feature is available only to Plus or Premium plan users.
+This feature is available only to users with a paid plan.
 {: tip}

 The `suggestion` response type is used by the disambiguation feature to suggest possible matches when it isn't clear what the user wants to do.
 A `suggestion` response includes an array of `suggestions`, each one corresponding to a possible matching dialog node: